NCAS-CMS/um-training/practicals/source/rose-cylc-exercises.rst

 Now go back to the Rose GUI and select :guilabel:`Metadata > Refresh Metadata`.
 Once the metadata has reloaded, go to the :guilabel:`new_app --> env` panel.
 The entry box for ``PLANET`` has changed into a drop down list.
 Pluto is not allowed, presumably because the code cannot handle tiny planets.
 Right click on the cog next to Planet and select :guilabel:`info` to see the description and allowed values.

-References
-^^^^^^^^^^
+.. admonition:: Further Information

-A fuller discussion of Rose metadata can be found at https://metomi.github.io/rose/2019.01.8/html/tutorial/rose/metadata.html.
+   A fuller discussion of Rose metadata can be found at https://metomi.github.io/rose/doc/html/tutorial/rose/metadata.html.

    Designing a new application may seem a daunting process, but there are numerous existing examples in suites that you can try to understand.
-For further details, see the Rose documentation at https://metomi.github.io/rose/2019.01.8/html/tutorial/rose/applications.html.
-There are a collection of built-in applications that you can use for building, testing, archiving and housekeeping - see https://metomi.github.io/rose/2019.01.8/html/api/rose-built-in-applications.html.
+For further details, see the Rose documentation at https://metomi.github.io/rose/doc/html/tutorial/rose/applications.html.
+There are a collection of built-in applications that you can use for building, testing, archiving and housekeeping - see https://metomi.github.io/rose/doc/html/api/rose-built-in-applications.html.